Naeem Mohaiemen

 Naeem Mohaiemen uses film, photography, installation, and essays to research South Asia's postcolonial markers (the Indo-Pakistani War of 1947–1948 and the Bangladesh Liberation War of 1971).
 His projects on the 1970s revolutionary left explored the role of misrecognition within global solidarity.

 Education

-Mohaiemen attended New Tripoli School in Libya and the Jesuit school St. Joseph in Dhaka.
+Mohaiemen attended New Tripoli School in Libya and the Jesuit school St. Joseph Higher Secondary School in Dhaka.
 He received a BA from Oberlin College and received a PhD in anthropology in 2019 from Columbia University and is an Associate Professor of Visual Arts there.

 Films

 Mohaiemen's films include the Turner Prize nominated duo of films Tripoli Cancelled (2017) and Two Meetings and a Funeral (2017), both of which premiered at Documenta 14 in Athens and Kassel.
 Tripoli Cancelled had an American premiere at Museum of Modern Art, New York., and Two Meetings and a Funeral had a British premiere at Tate Britain as part of the 2018 Turner Prize.
 American premiere at Art Institute of Chicago.

 His films explore histories of the revolutionary left as "accidental trojan horse", including Last Man in Dhaka Central (2015) which premiered at the 56th Venice Biennale as part of "All The World's Futures" curated by Okwui Enwezor., Afsan's Long Day (2014) which premiered at the Museum of Modern Art in New York as part of "Doc Fortnight". and had a festival premiere at Oberhausen and a British premiere at the British Film Institute London Film Festival., The first film in this series is United Red Army (2011) about the Japan Airlines Flight 472 (1977) Hijacking in which premiered at Sharjah Biennial, Hot Docs, and International Documentary Film Festival Amsterdam (IDFA), has shown at The New Museum.

 His films are in the permanent collection of the Tate Modern., the Museum of Modern Art, Sharjah Art Foundation, and Kiran Nadar Museum.